 Athens City Schools is comitted to providing a safe and secure learning environment for all of our students.
 According to the official Jamari Terrell Williams Student Bullying Prevention Act, no student shall engage in or be subjected to harassment, violence, threats of violence, or intimidation by any other student that is based on any of the specific characteristics that have been identified by the Board in the policy.
 Students who violate this policy will be subject to disciplinary sanctions.

 Parents and students may report bullying to school administrators by using the ACS Bullying Complaint Form.

 Degrees and Certifications:

 Mr. Mike O'Rear

 Mike O'Rear began his career in education as a teacher, coach, and Assistant Principal in the Madison County and Huntsville City School Systems.
-He has been a part of the Athens City School team for twelve years where he has served as an Assistant Principal for Athens High School and now serves as the Student Services Supervisor for Athens City Schools.
+He has been a part of the Athens City School team for twelve years where he has served as an Assistant Principal for Athens High School and now serves as the Student Services Coordinator for Athens City Schools.

 Mr. O'Rear earned a Bachelor of Science in History from the University of North Alabama, a Bachelor of Science in Social Science from Athens State University, and a Master's in Educational Administration from the University of North Alabama.

 Mr. O’Rear is married and has one son who attends the University of North Alabama.